e-comas/e-comas.com/_posts/2022-12-19-amazon-predictions-for-2023-what-the-ecommerce-experts-say.md

 ---
 Keeping up to date with the industry’s trends and ever-changing needs is key to ensuring your business is prepared for the year ahead.

-We’ve spoken to a variety of our industry leader friends and gathered their insights and predictions for Amazon and the wide world of eCommerce in the new year…
+We’ve spoken to a variety of our industry leader friends and gathered their insights and predictions for Amazon and the wide world of eCommerce in the new year...

-### Salsify
+### S﻿alsify

-* Shoppers will remain reliant on digital research even while in store
+* **Shoppers will remain reliant on digital research even while in store**
-* Consumers will be more selective about what they spend their money on
+* **Consumers will be more selective about what they spend their money on**
-* Best product information for every SKU is even more key
+* **Best product information for every SKU is even more key**

 We’re headed into a new era for retail that is post-pandemic; new recession.
 Firstly, consumers are returning to in-store shopping, but will remain reliant on digital research